 Academic Consultation Panel (ACP) Visits

-ACP Visits are major exercises to ensure that the standard of our programmes is on par with recognized higher education institutions worldwide.
-The objective of the ACP Visits is to make an integrated, holistic assessment of all aspects of the academic unit(s), namely academic, research and management, so as to ascertain their overall standard.
+ACP Visits are major exercises to ensure that the standard of our programmes is on a par with recognized higher education institutions worldwide.
+The objective of the ACP Visits is to make an integrated, holistic assessment of all aspects of the Faculty/School, namely academic, research and management, so as to ascertain their overall standard.
+The process involves a critical self-evaluation of the Faculty/School concerned and peer review by a panel formed of academics and professionals outside the University.
+Click here for the Administrative Guidelines.

 (Click here for the flow chart of the process involved and the typical timeline)